Loui-Molina/banca-fe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Pages directory structure
+Pages use the following structure

+- pages: pages folder inside src/app directory
+  - page: name of the page in plural
+    - role: subfolder for the page based on the role
+      - component and router
+    - shared: folder with components shared between roles